 While if you choose to compete, we are more than happy to give you the guidance, training and push you need, this is far from mandatory.
 The majority of our students embrace martial arts as a supplement to their lives, to become more active and healthy, to have fun, to be a part of a positive community.

 There is no better time than now to take the first step.
-We respectfully invite you to stop by and take advantage of our offer of one week free classes with no obligations.
+We respectfully invite you to stop by and take advantage of our offer of free trial class with no obligations.

 If you have any further questions, please explore our website or facebook page at http://www.facebook.com/EnsoJJ or contact us directly either through phone or text at 503-703-4691 or email at firstname.lastname@example.org.